FarronF/limerick-council-meetings/meetings/2023/10/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 18th September 2023.md

 vehicle and were subsequently removed by Shareridge Ltd due to the potential risk they

 posed to health and safety.
-Replacement of these bollards has been identified on a list of--- 10
+Replacement of these bollards has been identified on a list of
+---
+10

 snags to be addressed by the contractor during the defects liability period.